busterwood/Caching/README.md

 One or both parameters neeed to be set, i.e.

 * you can just specify a `gen0Limit`, but then an the cache will never be cleared, even if it is not used again for a long time
-* you can just specify a `halfLife` and let the cache grow to any size, just collection at regular intervals
+* you can just specify a `halfLife` which will let the cache grow to any size but will ensure items not used for "a long time" are evicted
 * you can specify both `gen0Limit` and `halfLife` to combine the attributes of both

 # Memory Overhead